OpenEvalProject/evals/manuscripts/elife-00533/v1/manuscript.md

 ## Abstract

-Researchers have identified two genes— follistatin and activin —as having an important role in the ability of certain flatworms to identify wounds that require the production of new tissue.
+Researchers have identified two genes—follistatin and activin—as having an important role in the ability of certain flatworms to identify wounds that require the production of new tissue.